curv3d/curv/docs/language/Language.md

 an identity value.
 There are many examples of monoids in OpenSCAD, including addition, multiplication, min, max, concat, union, intersection.

-In TeaCAD, every monoid is implemented as a function of a single argument, which is a list of values.
+In Curv, every monoid is implemented as a function of a single argument, which is a list of values.
 The monoid operation is applied repeatedly to reduce the list to a single value.
 If the list is empty, then the identity element is returned.
 In addition, there may optionally be an